HERMES-SOC/hermes_core/docs/user-guide/customization.rst

 This package uses a :file:`configrc` configuration file to customize certain properties.
-You can control a number of key features of such as where your data will download to. sunpy looks for this configuration file in a platform specific directory, which you can see the path for by running::
+You can control a number of key features of such as where your data will download to.
+HERMES packages look for this configuration file in a platform specific directory, which you can see the path for by running::

   >>> import hermes_core